walt-id/waltid-identity/waltid-services/waltid-openid4vp-conformance-runners/docs/VCI-ISSUER.md

 issuer.
 A hosted-suite upgrade requires reviewing the pin and batch exceptions;
 never bypass that check to get a green build.

-The job builds Issuer2 from the exact Identity commit under test.
-That commit must include the completed batch/legacy-offer compatibility implementation.
+The job builds Issuer2 from the same checked-out Identity revision as the wallet/verifier tests and records that revision in the issuer artifact.
+It must include the completed batch/legacy-offer compatibility implementation.
 The runner branch alone does not supply it.
 CI-only files under `src/test/resources/issuer2/` enable batch size 10 and define exactly four basic/HAIP SD-JWT VC/mdoc profiles.